Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Emerging Topics

 \subsection{Distributed Radar}

 Distributed systems allow each radar node to update its target belief by incorporating data from neighboring nodes rather than relying on a central coordinator~\cite{chalise2022distributed}.
 This approach enables more flexible and adaptive responses, even in the presence of deception jamming, as demonstrated in recent studies.
-For example, the optimization of power allocation policies to improve tracking performance under power constraints in distributed radar networks is explored in~\cite{sun2024anti}, particularly in the context of deception attacks.
+For example, the optimization of power allocation policies to improve tracking performance under power constraints in distributed radar networks is explored in~\cite{sun2024anti}.
 Additionally, \gls{FT} identification methods that leverage information from both active and passive nodes within the network are proposed in~\cite{yang_consensus_2023}.
 For a detailed discussion on algorithms and implementation challenges in distributed radar networks, readers may refer to~\cite{chalise2022distributed}, though deception jamming is not the focus.
 Moreover, the trade-offs between centralized and distributed radar architectures are outlined in Table~\ref{table:centralized_distributed}.
-While distributed systems keep data local, they are not entirely secure, as the information shared between nodes remains vulnerable to exposure.
-We highlight privacy-preserving anti-deception jamming as an interesting future research direction.
-Federated learning, used in other fields like \gls{GNSS} jamming classification~\cite{wu2023jammer}, could potentially be applied to radar systems to enable decentralized, privacy-aware mitigation strategies.